The super nabla operator: Different weights

 \end{proposition}

 \begin{proof}[\bf Proof] Same as \cite{IraciRomero2022DeltaTheta}*{Theorem~7.8}. \end{proof}

 We can now describe the fixed points in terms of parallelogram polyominoes.

-\begin{definition} For integers $m$ and $n$, a \emph{parallelogram polyomino} of size $m \times n$ is a pair of lattice paths $(P,Q)$ from $(0,0)$ to $(m,n)$, consisting of unit north-steps and east-steps, such that $P$ (the \emph{top path}) lies always strictly above $Q$ (the \emph{bottom path}), except on the endpoints. \end{definition} The \emph{area} of a parallelogram polyomino of size $m \times n$ is defined as
+\begin{definition} For integers $m$ and $n$, a \emph{parallelogram polyomino} of size $m \times n$ is a pair of lattice paths $(P,Q)$ from $(0,0)$ to $(m,n)$, consisting of unit north steps and east steps, such that $P$ (the \emph{top path}) lies always strictly above $Q$ (the \emph{bottom path}), except on the endpoints. \end{definition}

-Since the two paths $P$ and $Q$ do not touch between the endpoints, $m+n-1$ is the minimal number of unit cells between them.
+The \emph{area} of a parallelogram polyomino of size $m \times n$ is defined as Since the two paths $P$ and $Q$ do not touch between the endpoints, $m+n-1$ is the minimal number of unit cells between them.
 One also sees that $\area(P,Q)$ counts the number of lattice cells between $P$ and $Q$ which do not touch $Q$.

 \begin{definition} An $m \times n$, \emph{$W$-labeled parallelogram polyomino} is a triple $(P,Q,w)$ such that $(P,Q)$ is an $m \times n$ parallelogram polyomino, and $w \in W \cap X^n$ is a word in $W$ of lenght $n$. \end{definition}